githubteacher/intro-github-am/alanzhong-toronto.md

 ### Local Attractions

 - Kensington Market
+  - Deli, dried goods, candy, & farm to table

 ### Attractions for Tourists

 - CN Tower
 - Toronto Islands
+  - Good to visit in the summers